telerik/fiddler-everywhere-docs/knowledge-base/convert-request-to-curl.md

 Many developers, support engineers, and end-users are familiar with the [cURL](https://curl.se/) as a fast tool for executing and managing requests.
 This article demonstrates how to easily convert a request generated in the [Composer]({%slug composer-tab%}) to a curl script.

-## Convert Composed Request to cURL
+## Converting Composed Request to cURL

 The [Composer]({%slug composer-tab%}) provides means to create and execute your requests.
 Each **executed** request is added in the [Live Traffic list]({%slug web-sessions-list%}) as a new session entry.
 To convert a request created in the Composer, execute the following steps: